 - Enter the guest author’s email address.

-Contributor Role: If you would like to limit your guest author’s ability to publish/edit their post, choosing the “Contributor” role allows them to be listed as an author of the post but does not allow them to create/edit content in the post editor.
-If you choose the contributor role, you (the admin) will have to enter and edit all of the content in the post yourself.
+Contributor Role: If you would like to limit your guest author’s ability to publish and edit their post or events, choosing the “Contributor” role allows them to be listed as an author of the post but does not allow them to edit content in the post editor.
+They won’t be able to add media such as photos or downloadable files either.
+If you choose the contributor role, you (the admin) will have to approve, enter and edit all of the content in the post.

-It’s important to note that a user designated as a “Subscriber” cannot be added as an author to a post.
-Read more about the roles and capabilities of users.
+Note: A user designated as a “Subscriber” cannot be added as an author to a post.
+Read more about the roles and capabilities of users here.

 Update User Information